- Purchase the complete Expat Arrivals Kuala Lumpur Guide (PDF)

 - CON: Conservative culture may stipulate a certain type of assisted care

 Even though medically speaking the country is advanced in comparison to other Southeast Asian countries, there is still an element of tradition in healing methods, specifically in relation to nurses.
-They tend to be a bit more conventional and not as open to Western-style practices.
+They tend to be a bit more conventional and may not be as open to Western-style practices.

 Transport in Kuala Lumpur